National League Central

 Standard

-For the 92nd year of the Midsummer Classic, baseball goes to Dodger Stadium in Los Angeles, California.
-The last time the mid-summer classic was played in LA was in 1980.
+For the 95th year of the Midsummer Classic, baseball goes to Truist Park in Atlanta, Georgia.
+The last time the mid-summer classic was played in Atlanta was in 2000.
+The All-Star game should have been played in Atlanta during the 2021 season, but commissioner Rob Manfred decided to score political points and moved it Coors Field in Denver, Colorado.
 Now every year there is always a lot of discussion and some of it a little dated about how the teams are put together.
 No system will ever be perfect.
 Fans don’t always get it right and managers won’t either, nor the commissioner’s office.
 The fact that the players are able to vote for participants was a great choice and they know who is deserving.
 Regardless of who should or shouldn’t be in the game lets just accept that the best players will always be involved one way or another.
 Here are my all-stars keeping with the rules that every team be represented and a total of 32 players for each league.

 Continue reading